daolvera/lab-1-photography-website-daolvera-master/README.md

+# Photo Website
+Multiple HTML and CSS pages to showcase a photo website
 * A responsive Bootstrap menu that appears on all pages.

 * A footer that appears on all pages, which includes the URL to your